-If you enjoy hands-on electronics, then a career in Electronics Engineering Technology might be right for you.
+Electronics Engineering Technology Mechatronics

 Engineering technicians install, maintain and repair electrical and electronic equipment.
 They also assist in the development, testing, production, and quality assurance of equipment and components such as: circuit boards, wireless phones, PDAs, medical equipment, and control systems.
+Skills in the Mechatronics field can be applied in various areas including maintenance and repair, installation, quality assurance, and research and development.